These instructions are for patients who have had excision with sutures (stitches) performed at Spot Check Clinic.

 How to reduce scarring

-After the stitches are removed, there's still a lot you can do to reduce the amount of scarring.
+After the stitches are removed, you can still do a lot to reduce the amount of scarring:

 - Avoid stretching the area for another few weeks

-- Massage the wound after the surface if the skin has healed
+- Massage the wound after the surface of the skin has healed